Strategic Air Command (film): Production

 The film includes dramatic aerial photography, credited to Thomas Tutwiler, for which it was awarded a special citation by the American National Board of Review.
 It is also the only motion picture to highlight the Convair B-36 (depicted in the theatrical release poster), the largest mass-produced piston-powered aircraft ever built, and the first bomber for the hydrogen bomb.
 The propeller-driven B-36 was then near the end of its service life and was about to be replaced by the jet-powered B-47 Stratojet, followed by the Boeing B-52 Stratofortress.
 The aerial footage was accompanied by a dramatic and soaring musical score composed by Victor Young.

 The film was made with the full cooperation of the U.S. Air Force, and it was filmed partly on location at MacDill Air Force Base, Tampa, Florida; Lowry Air Force Base, Colorado, and Carswell Air Force Base, Texas.

 The baseball scenes were filmed with the cooperation of the St. Louis Cardinals at their spring training home of Al Lang Field in St. Petersburg, Florida, just across Tampa Bay from MacDill AFB.

 Stewart's character is based on the real-life military career and an actual mission flown by Brigadier General Clifford Schoeffler, who crashed during an Arctic B-36 mission and survived.
 Brigadier General Schoeffler was on site at Carswell Air Force Base during the filming of Strategic Air Command as a consultant.

-Some commentators have speculated that the plot was inspired by Boston Red Sox legend Ted Williams, a World War II veteran, who was recalled for Korean War service as a U.S. Marine Corps aviator, at the height of his baseball career.
+Some commentators have speculated that the plot was inspired by Boston Red Sox legend Ted Williams, a World War II combat veteran and Marine Corps Reserve officer, who was recalled to active duty for Korean War service as a Naval Aviator with the U.S. Marine Corps at the height of his baseball career.

 Reception

 The Storz Mansion in Omaha, Nebraska, was the scene of opulent parties celebrating the film.
 Its premiere was held in Omaha, the home of Offutt AFB and of SAC Headquarters.
 The premiere party was held at the Mansion, with guests that included Stewart and Allyson, as well as the Strategic Air Command commander, General Curtis LeMay.

 Shot in the new VistaVision process, the film was the sixth highest-grossing film of 1955.
 Critics were lukewarm about the performances of all except for Stewart, who was called "capable", "charming", and "competent".

 Public reaction centered on the spectacular aerial footage, so much so that the B-36 and B-47 aircraft were arguably the real stars of the film.
 Its release led to a 25 percent increase in Air Force enlistments.

-Strategic Air Command was followed by two additional military aviation films that were also supportive of SAC's mission, Bombers B-52 (1957), and A Gathering of Eagles (1963).
+Strategic Air Command was later followed by two additional military aviation films that were also supportive of SAC's mission, Bombers B-52 (1957), and A Gathering of Eagles (1963).

 The B-47 cockpit used in the film is now on display at the March Field Air Museum at March Air Reserve Base (former March AFB) in Riverside, California.